Tuesday, April 23, 2024

 Built in 1852, the villa was purchased by the government in 1925.
 In 2004, the presidential couple chose to live there, so public access wasn’t restricted at the castle by their occupancy of the mansion.
 The current president resides there with his wife, too.

 Lewis and I were mesmerized by the unspoiled preservation of history!
-We walked through the Imperial Stable to see its café terrace.
+We walked through the Imperial Stables to see its café terrace.

 We crossed the bridge to enter the castle through its side entrance.

-The first version of Powder Bridge was erected by Emperor Ferdinand I in 1535.
+The first version of Powder Bridge was erected by King (later Emperor) Ferdinand in 1535.
 (He and Queen Anne were crowned in the castle in 1526).
 It was a covered one made of wood.
 Its name came from the gunpowder mill located under it, powered by the stream.
 It burned down during the Great Fire of 1541.
 The next bridge was damaged by French troops in 1742, during the War of Succession of Maria Theresa… which she won.
 (During that time, the invading French Army appeased Praguers by improving the city’s fortifications, building palisades, repairing drainage, and creating new placements for canons.
-However, Empress Maria Theresa pushed for their removal, and Prince Lobkowicz negotiated their departure so she could be crowned in the castle).
+Empress Maria Theresa wanted to remove the French, and Prince Lobkowicz negotiated their departure so she could be crowned in the castle).
 Alas, that bridge was destroyed by Prussian troops during the Seven Years’ War of 1757.
 The current bridge is supervised by handsome members of the Castle Guard, who I’ll describe soon.

 Nearby, two “cages” exist as caves in the wall.
 A water-fountain made me think that they were doghouses.
 Perhaps former kings had hounds that patrolled their property, and those fierce animals lived there?
 No, they were inhabited by bears in the 1920s!